India's gold demand DECLINES by 12%: WGC

 Mumbai, May 3: The gold demand in India declined by 12 per cent in the first quarter of this year to 115.6 tonne compared to the same period last year due to high local gold price, the World Gold Council (WGC) said in a report.

-In terms of value, the gold demand fell by 8 per cent to Rs 31,800 crore, compared to Rs 34,440 crore in the same period of 2017.
+The total demand stood at 131.2 tonne in the January- March period in 2017, WGC said in its 'Gold Demand Trends' report for Q1 2018.In terms of value, the gold demand fell by 8 per cent to Rs 31,800 crore, compared to Rs 34,440 crore in the same period of 2017.